KristopherPaulsen/slrp/README.md

 # slrp

-> Make the node command line great again
+> One line at a time is good, but what about all the lines at a time?

 ## Getting Started